Our Future Pathways team assists students with subject choices for Senior School, planning for tertiary study and/or

 Vocational pathways not only provide valuable employability skills but also offer alternative routes to further tertiary study.

 Students are assisted with assessing their skills and experience during a one-to-one session.
 The resume produced is typed and presented in a professional format, and emailed to the student for their safekeeping.
-The Careers & Student Services Department team also assists students with changes for specific job applications.
+The Future Pathways team also assists students with changes for specific job applications.